 To begin with, it is not an “elitist” mentality of “American Christians are better than other Christians.”
 Nor is it a mentality of “American Christians are better than other Americans.”
 To be sure, it is not ignoring missions work around the world and in America.
 And it definitely is not about forcing people to become Christians in America.

-The Conclusion of an American Christian Education
+What an American Christian Education Is

 Details on How It Differs From Other Methods

-Many traditional methods and curriculum talk about facts of American history.
+Many traditional methods and Christian curriculum talk about facts of American history.
 And, they may even go so far as to mention that God is behind the forming of our nation.
 Oh, you may even see a Bible verse sprinkled here or there.
 However, it’s so much more than that.